bcgov/inclusive-names-service/docs/programming_languages/Readme.md

 * prints the 7th character of the line of text
 * prints the 7th grapheme in the line of text.

-All examples use the [utf8.txt](utf8.txt) file in this parent directory for input data.
+All examples use the [utf8.txt](https://github.com/bcgov/inclusive-names-service/blob/main/docs/programming_languages/utf8.txt) file for input data.
 Test with different data simply by adding to or updating this file.

 ## Other helpful notes
+### Libraries
-Libraries -- These are a potential source of pain that must also be investigated to ensure full utf8 support.
-For instance in an example application the full data flow of utf-8 was functioning correctly to and from the backend however a library was being used to allow the frontend to create a download of the utf-8 content and it was using a function in javascript that doesn't support the characters so they were being truncated in the file output.
-This wasn't caught for a while as it's a rarely traveled path in the application.
+It is important to keep in mind that some libraries do not provide full Unicode support, and use without proper testing may lead to problems.
+For instance, in an example application the full data flow of utf-8 was functioning correctly to and from the backend however a library was being used to allow the frontend to create a download of the utf-8 content and it was using a function in javascript that doesn't support the characters so they were being truncated in the file output.
+This wasn't caught for a while as it was a rarely traveled path in the application.

+Consider using the Unicode International Components for Unicode (ICU) [ICU4C](https://unicode-org.github.io/icu/userguide/icu4c/) and [ICU4J](https://unicode-org.github.io/icu/userguide/icu4j/) libraries where possible.
+The [ICU User Guide](https://unicode-org.github.io/icu/userguide/) is a good starting point.